 Mended Leaves

-This body of work was initiated through my experience and subsequent reflection of being a primary caregiver during the COVID-19 pandemic.
-The artwork evolved as I circled close to home, walking through my neighbourhood as a way to reclaim public space during the lockdowns.
-While on these excursions I collected petals and leaves and upon returning home these tokens were pressed in books, placed in vases, or laid out for immediate intervention.
-Using on-hand supplies, I began exploring ways to transform the foliage through repairing tears, matching and re-imagining colours, and other such experimentation.
-These meditative explorations gave me time to reflect on the experience of mothering during a period filled with unease, when time bent, stood still, and stretched in unfamiliar ways.
-It led me to consider how the balance of self-care and giving of oneself is fundamentally tied to communication.
-My desire is to open dialogues about the work, weight, and responsibility of mothering and the importance of community.
+The Mended Leaves series (2020-ongoing) was initiated through my experience of being a primary caregiver during the COVID-19 pandemic.
+This body of work developed as I circled close to home, walking through my neighbourhood as a way to reclaim public space during the lockdowns.
+To provide balance and structure during school closures, I tasked my children with the exercise of restoring and reimagining found botanicals.
+Their engagement was fleeting, but I found the act captivating.
+I collected petals and leaves and upon returning home these tokens were pressed in books or laid out for immediate intervention.
+Using on-hand supplies, I began exploring ways to transform the foliage through repairing tears, matching and re-imagining colours and photographing the results.
+These instinctual and meditative explorations gave me time to reflect on being a mother during a period filled with unease.